 23. Ignoring long-form content

-For the most part, short-from content of below 500 words is least engaging, in comparison to long-form content.
+For the most part, short-form content of below 500 words is least engaging, in comparison to long-form content.
 For ranking, the amount of time that people spend on your platform matters.
 It is a sign that people enjoy being on your platform, and that to Google deserves a high ranking.

 Long-form content provides you with ample time and space to cover your keywords without keyword stuffing.
 You also have room too since up your content with tables, charts, lists, figures, H1 tags, among others.
 To play safe, target 1000 – 2000 words for your articles.
 The trick is to sustain consistency in interest and quality so that your audience can read to the end.